 These images give me an insight into how far I have come as a photographer.
 My photographic practice has matured, and although I took a break from serious photography when I had my children, I have managed to push myself in the past few years.
 I have developed a plethora of new photographic skills and found new ways of seeing and thinking about photography as an art.
 I can also see that I am more creative now than I have ever been.

 I shoot in London fairly frequently.
 As well as exploring parts of the city I’m not so familiar with, I always make time to revisit the familiar too.
 It’s a really useful practice to go back to the same sites again and again; it forces you to come up with new, more creative ways to see your environment.
-When I stay in London now I usually stay near Tower Bridge, but south of the river.
-That’s meant that I’ve faced Tower Bridge as a subject many times, and now I am getting really interesting shots.
+In fact, my photography tutor said you should always make a point of revisiting the familiar in any subject, it really does help your eye to develop and you take more risks.

-The other images are views of St Paul’s Cathedral and The Thames, The London Eye, Westminster Abbey, Horse Guards (Whitehall), and Trafalgar Square.
+The images here are views of St Paul’s Cathedral and The Thames, The London Eye, Westminster Abbey, Horse Guards (Whitehall), and Trafalgar Square.